Gated content illustrated by a lock and key.

 As Bolsinger points out, “There is an overlap of what you want to accomplish and what your customer wants to accomplish.
 You really need to focus your energy on that middle part.
 That is where the magic happens, where your common wishes, hopes and dreams come together.”

 When done well, gating information can benefit both the prospect customer and the business.
-The key for successful gating is to understand customers’ intent and to have ready high quality content for which your ideal customer is willing to trade their personal information.
+The key for successful gated content?
+Understand customers’ intent and to have ready high quality content for which your ideal customer is willing to trade their personal information.

-At the end of the day, people don’t have a problem exchanging their email address — if they feel like they’re going to get something they find valuable in return.
+At the end of the day, people don’t have a problem exchanging their email address.
+But only IF they feel like they’re going to get something they find valuable in return.

 What's New?